seanox/aspect-js/manual/en/datasource.md

 Another feature concerns the creation/output of text during the transformation.
 The XSLT Processor always generates XML valid text output.
 Any XML syntax in a text is automatically masked.
 This makes the generation of markup difficult.
-The attribute `escape` was introduced for this purpose and can be used in XML and XSLT files.
+The attribute `escape` was introduced for this purpose and can be used in XML and/or XSLT files.
 The attribute expects the values `yes`, `on`, `true` or `1`.
 In this case the automatic escaping is cancelled or undone.